As of 2026, cash usage has reached record lows—accounting for just 14% of payments—while credit and debit card dominance continues to rise.

 Q: Why should businesses adopt NFC mobile payments?

 Adopting NFC mobile payments allows businesses to stay ahead of evolving consumer demand.
-Studies project that 87% of debit cards will be contactless by the end of 2022.
+In fact, 1.3 billion people worldwide currently use NFC payments.
 NFC payments streamline the purchasing process, improving the buyer’s experience and making business operations more efficient.

 Q: How secure are NFC terminals?